جامعة النجاح الوطنية

 • 10231101

-A compulsory 3-lecture course that is a continuation of General Chemistry (I).
-It is designed to introduce some basic chemical facts and theories about solutions, kinetics, dynamic equilibrium, thermodynamics, electrochemistry and nuclear chemistry
+This course is a continuation of General Chemistry (I).
+It is designed to introduce some basic chemical facts and theories about solutions, chemical kinetics, dynamic equilibrium, thermodynamics, and electrochemistry.

 1